Nocardiosis: Diagnosis

 Diagnosis of nocardiosis can be made by a doctor using various techniques.
 These techniques include, but are not limited to: a chest x-ray to analyze the lungs, a bronchoscopy, a brain/lung/skin biopsy, or a sputum culture.
 However, diagnosis may be difficult.
 Nocardiae are gram positive, weakly acid-fast, branching rod-shaped bacteria and can be visualized by a modified Ziehl–Neelsen stain such as the Fite-Faraco method.
 In the clinical laboratory, routine cultures may be held for insufficient time to grow nocardiae, and referral to a reference laboratory may be needed for species identification.
 Pulmonary infiltration and pleural effusion are usually detected via x-ray.

 Treatment

-Nocardiosis requires at least 6 months of treatment, preferably with trimethoprim/sulfamethoxazole or high doses of sulfonamides.
+Nocardiosis requires at least six months of treatment, preferably with trimethoprim/sulfamethoxazole or high doses of sulfonamides.
 In patients who do not respond to sulfonamide treatment, other drugs, such as ampicillin, erythromycin, or minocycline, may be added.

 Treatment also includes surgical drainage of abscesses and excision of necrotic tissue.
 The acute phase requires complete bed rest; as the patient improves, activity can increase.

-A new combination drug therapy (sulfonamide, ceftriaxone, and amikacin) has also shown promise.
+A new combination drug therapy (trimethoprim/sulfamethoxazole, ceftriaxone, and amikacin) has also shown promise.